 The teensy town of Belknap may only have around 100 residents, but it is home to one of the most striking collection of bald cypress trees to be found anywhere.
 Rising up out of Heron Pond, some of the trees are almost 1,000 years old.

 The biggest draw in this town of 800 residents is definitely the Marengo Cave system.
 It's a National Natural Landmark and draws thousands of visitors each year.
 Camping out near the caves is a popular activity.
 If you're looking to spend some time in town, you can't go wrong by grabbing a slice at Papeno's Pizza.

 Iowa: Saint Donatus

-Nicknamed "Luxembourg in America," this tiny community only has a population of 135, but it has tons of old-world charm.
-Grab a delicious Kraut sausage from Kalmes Restaurant and tour the beautiful Pieta Chapel.
+Nicknamed "Luxembourg in America," this tiny community only has a population of 135, but it is one of the most charming towns in the U.S. Grab a delicious Kraut sausage from Kalmes Restaurant and tour the beautiful Pieta Chapel.

 Kansas: Cottonwood Falls